 - Personal Identification such as driver’s license, photo ID, or alien resident card

-- Name, address and telephone number of last employer
+- Name, address and telephone number of the last employer

 - Start and end dates worked at the last place of employment